Is Matte Paint Worth It?

-Looks amazing, but is it worth the extra care it requires?
+Looks great, but is it worth the extra required maintenance?

 Matte-paint finishes – famous for their flat, non-reflective appearances and sandy, rough textures – have become an increasingly trendy part of the automotive landscape.
 In the early days, they were extremely hard to manage.
 Dealers would warn that even the smallest blemish, like bird droppings, would be enough to eat through the thin clear coat within 20 minutes.
 It was, and it did happen all of the time.
 When I asked a salesman at Lamborghini about the dangers of the matte paint on their Aventador in the showroom, he told me that it would have to be clean all the time to ensure it stayed pristine, but also to be careful washing it, as too much rubbing in one spot would create a shiny spot that couldn’t be repaired.
 So…keep it clean, but don’t be too vigorous.

 Fortunately, matte finishes have come a long way since then.
 That early Lamborghini is an example of a car with factory matte paint and auto makers say durability has improved, so much so they now meet the same standards as regular paint.

 How does matte paint work?
 Exactly the same as conventional automotive paint, except for the clearcoat.
 In a matte finish paint job, that clearcoat dries to a rough texture, rather than drying smooth.
 This forms the unique surface texture responsible for the dull, sheen look of matte paint.

 Numerous auto makers offer factory matte finishes, and there’s a trend toward matte paint in the automotive aftermarket.
 Jeff Pabst, general manager of Pfaff Autoworks, has overseen the application of custom matte-paint jobs on many used cars.